marcodigennaro/findwords/README.txt

 ## 4.RUNNING
 4.1 Download Word_counter.py to your computer
-4.2 Create folder containing text files to read (can be in the same folder containing Word_counter.py) 4.3 Run with
+4.2 Download scripts.zip and extract files to desired destination 4.3 Run with
     "$python3 Word_counter.py"
     or
     "$chmod +x Word_counter.py"
     "./Word_counter.py"
 4.4 The user will be asked to specify:
-4.4.1 The name of the folder containing the files to read (can be ".", or the absolute path, or the relative path) 4.4.2 The maximum number N of key-words to print in the main_log.txt file 4.4.3 The maximum number M of key-words to print in the log files relative to single words, couples and triplets of words.
+4.4.1 The name of the folder containing the files to read (can be "." if it is in the same directory as Word_counter.py, its absolute path, or its relative path)
+4.4.2 The maximum number N of key-words to print in the main_log.txt file 4.4.3 The maximum number M of key-words to print in the log files relative to key-word type (i.e. single, couple, triplets)

 ## 5.OUTPUTS
 5.1 log_main.txt
-For each of the text files in the above specified folder (4.4.1), the N most occurrent key-words are printed before and after removing stopwords and punctuation (N specified in 4.4.2).
+For each text file in the above specified folder (4.4.1), the N most occurrent key-words (4.4.2) are printed before and after removing stopwords and punctuation.
 5.2 log_words.txt, log_couples.txt, log_triplets.txt
-These three files report the M most occurring key-words, reporting the total occurrence and the relative occurrence in each of the text files (M specified in 4.3).
+These three files report the M most occurring key-words, reporting the total occurrence and the relative occurrence in each of the text files (M specified in 4.4.3).

 ## 6.CUSTOMIZATION
 The user can specify: